iest/sliderrr/README.md

 #### Why?

-I'm always looking for an excuse to grok new technologies, and one thing that was suggested at work was to have a dribbble feed on one of the TVs.
+One of the designers at work said it would be cool to have a dribbble feed on one of our TVs, so I thought I'd have a go at building one.
-So that's step 1, but then I started thinking "How could you interact with it?" — hence step 2 with socket.io!
+I'm always looking for an excuse to grok new technologies, and React+Flux are very interesting to me at the moment.
+I've also never really used web sockets before, so wanted to try them out.

 ## Animation TODO